 Award Ceiling | Varies |

-Applying for Grants for Graduate School may be a simple-enough affair, but there are ways and means to stay ahead of the game and improve the chances of being awarded one.
-Here is a list of tips and best practices to follow, that may very well add zest to the Grant application:
+Applying for grants for graduate school may be a simple enough affair, but there are ways to stay ahead of the game and improve the chances of being awarded one.
+Here is a list of tips and best practices to follow that may very well add zest to the grant application:

-No, Graduate School students are not eligible for Pell Grants, only Undergraduate Students qualify for them.
+No. Graduate school students are not eligible for Pell Grants; only undergraduates qualify for them.

-Grants for Graduate School are many, each one with its unique flavor.
-It is quite easy for a student to get sucked into the quagmire of endless lists of Grants, which is why seeking help to easily locate one that fits the bill, is always welcome.
+Grants for graduate school are many, each with a unique flavor.
+It is pretty easy for a student to get sucked into the quagmire of endless lists of grants, which is why seeking help to locate one that fits the bill easily is always welcome.
 Here are a few student resources to do just that:

 In addition to the official U.S. Government websites, other resources are equally useful to students looking to fund their education.
 Here are a few: